-In his exposition of the virtue of temperance, Father Pegues discusses seven virtues associated with temperance.
-These are continence, clemency, meekness, modesty, humility, studiousness, and external modesty.
-We mention the first three here.
+In his exposition of the virtue of temperance, Father Pegues discusses virtues associated with temperance.
+These are continence, clemency, meekness, and modesty.

 The virtue of continence consists in “choosing not to follow the violent movements of passion, and this for some motive of reason.”
 The sin opposed to continence is incontinence, which consists in this: “that man gives way to the violence of passion and becomes its slave.”